icerpc/icerpc-docs/pages/slice/index.md

 The [GreeterProtobuf], [GreeterJson] and [GreeterCore] examples show how to use IceRPC with [Protobuf], JSON and no IDL.

-Nevertheless, Slice and IceRPC play well together and are often used together.
+Nevertheless, Slice and IceRPC play well together and are designed to be used together.
 It specifies the syntax and semantics for RPCs but leaves the actual implementation of this RPC support to external integrations.